GrilloPress/learning-laravel/book/partials-views.md

 Let's work out what is happening here:

 1. The ```@include()``` function works like a normal PHP include with the view directory as its base
+2. The @ symbol acts a bit like wrapping your function in <?php tags and is used by the Blade templating language
-2. Inside that function we provide the location of the view we want to include (In our case a partial called header)
+2. Inside the @include() function we provide the location of the view we want to include (In our case a partial called header)
 3. As with Laravel elsewhere, we use a dot notation to indicate folders.
 So, partials.header relates to the file location of ```./partials/header.blade.php```
 4. We don't need to include the ```.blade.php``` part of our file that we are including because the function is smart enough to work that out